 St. George HVAC To-Do List

 - Clean the coils: Over the course of the summer, the coils in your air conditioning unit can get dirty.
 The same goes for your condensate line.
 If this happens you may start to have issues with your system.
 To avoid this you can use a broom to brush off the coils or even hose them off with water.
 However, it is highly recommended to have this job done by a professional — annually at the least.
-One of our technicians will know how to properly remove the casing and get everything cleaned as it should be.
+Our technicians know how to properly remove the casing and get everything cleaned as it should be.

 - Block the sun: A trick you can do to help your air conditioning system is to use your windows and blinds to keep the heat from the sun.
 This will help keep the temperature in your home from getting as high and reduce the energy your air conditioner will have to use to cool your home.